Universal masking calls reach Biden admin as delta fear, push for virus restrictions reach fever pitch

 WHITE HOUSE WEIGHS PUSHING MASKS AS COVID CASES INCREASE

 Siegel did say unvaccinated people should wear masks when they are in "close quarters," and that it could make sense for a vaccinated person to wear a mask when they are "in close quarters with a bunch of unvaccinated people."
-But, he added, the best way to reduce coronavirus case is to work on the "entrenchment" of people who refuse to get the vaccine though outreach and a "softer tone."
+But, he added, the best way to reduce coronavirus cases is to work on the "entrenchment" of people who refuse to get the vaccine though outreach and a "softer tone."

-Johns Hopkins School of Medicine professor Marty Makary, also a Fox News contributor, took a more hardline stance against mask mandates in an interview earlier this month.
+Johns Hopkins School of Medicine professor Dr. Marty Makary, also a Fox News contributor, took a more hardline stance against mask mandates in an interview earlier this month.

 "At this point, everyone at-risk has had the opportunity to get vaccinated," Makary said.
 "Those who are not immune are choosing to do so at their own personal risk."